-SEER is an efficiency scale for ACs, and the larger the number, the better it is.
-The difference between 23.5 and 26 is not astounding though, and the efficiency changes depending on the model.
+SEER is an efficiency guideline for air conditioners, and the larger the number, the better it is.
+The difference between 23.5 and 26 is not astounding though, and the efficiency varies depending on the model.
 On the other hand, HSPF is a rating system that stands for "heating seasonal performance factor" and is unique to heat pumps.
 It tells you how efficient the system is at heating.
-Notice from these examples that as far as energy effiency goes, air conditioners are about equal, if not a little better depending on the model you choose.
-The greatest difference between heat pumps and ACs is that heat pumps can also warm up your home while an AC only cools.
+Notice from these examples by looking at the SEER rating, air conditioners are about equal, if not superior depending on the model you choose.
+The biggest difference between heat pumps and ACs is that heat pumps can also warm up your home while an AC only cools.

 Does climate matter for heat pumps?

-Heat pumps are more effective in warmer climates with less severe winters, save for some integrated systems that use heat pumps as backups or auxiliary, such as with a geothermal system.
-We recommend a consultation with a NATE certified HVAC technician who has experience in your region before settling on a heat pump.
+HVAC tech who has experience in your area before settling on a heat pump.
 If the equipment just isn't right for your climate, you could have unnecessarily high electric bills.
-Once the temperature gets too low, it's near impossible for the heat pump to draw heat out of the air and it may never reach the temperature set by your thermostat.
+Once the temperature gets too low, it's difficult for the heat pump to draw heat out of the air and it may never warm your home to the temperature you set.
 This means you might unknowingly begin running your heat pump non-stop or switching on emergency heat 24/7 during colder months which drives your energy consumption through the roof.

 How does a heat pump compare to a furnace?

-and is necessary for certain chillier climates.
+and is essential for certain chillier climates.
 That’s because a heat pump has trouble when the weather hits about 40 degrees Fahrenheit, or 4.4 degrees Celsius.
-As strange as it seems, during cooler temperatures, a heat pump is designed to extract heat from the outside air and use it to warm the inside air.
-Just because the air outside feels cold, there is still plenty of available heat for the heat pump to work properly, but at extremely low temperatures there is not enough heat available outside to heat the air inside to high enough temperatures needed to keep warm.
+As odd as it seems, during cooler temperatures, a heat pump is intended to extract heat from the outside air and use it to warm the inside air.
+Just because the air outside feels cold, there is still plenty of available heat for the heat pump to work properly, but in exceptionally cold climates there is not sufficient heat available outside to warm the inside air to higher temperatures needed to stay warm.
 So while a heat pump may work perfectly during the heating season for someone in Daytona Beach, someone living in upstate New York with a heat pump would likely also need a furnace for the more extreme temperatures.
 If freezing temperatures hit and you don’t have a furnace to take over, a heat pump could run for hours trying to keep your home warm enough.